NoSpaceAvailable/WannagameFreshman2023/Solite.md

   ![image](https://github.com/NoSpaceAvailable/WannagameFreshman2023/assets/143888307/4594b0e9-ad9f-457b-83f8-0fce3510586b)

 - At that time, I immediately claimed that I should use the Blind SQL injection technique, due to the message appearance behavior of the site.
 But the keywords *substring* and *substrs* were blocked.
 - After an hour of thinking, I realized that SQLite uses *substr* keyword, not *substring* or *substrs*.
-This - is - the - keyword - to - solve - this - challenge.
+This - is - the - key - to - solve - this - challenge.

 # Problem-solving
   ## Database name length brute-forcing